 Account for What-If Scenarios

 For a cash flow statement to be valuable, it needs to be based on accurate numbers.
 Unfortunately, many small business owners predict their future sales incorrectly.
 They also fail to account for the financial impact of big decisions.
 For example, hiring, investment in equipment, or taking out a loan.

 To help with these issues, FINSYNC has a “what if” feature.
 Instead of guessing what the impact of a major decision will be, Sarah can create potential cash in or cash out situations to see how it will hypothetically impact future cash flow.
 She can even make multiple “what-if scenarios” and toggle them on and off to view their individual impacts.

 You can customize each “what if scenario” to occur on certain dates, repeat each week or month, or simply set it as a one-time expense or income.
 This can help you visualize big purchases along with the impact of hiring new employees, or opening a line of credit.

-With this feature, you can also quickly and easily see what a bad month would look like for you, and plan accordingly several months ahead.
+With this feature, you can also quickly and easily see what a bad month would look like for you.
+That way you can plan accordingly several months ahead.